Mickey Mouse Mixed-Up Adventures: Plot

 Mickey Mouse Mixed-Up Adventures centers around the Sensational Six (Mickey, Minnie, Goofy, Donald, Daisy, and Pluto) as they live and race around their town of Hot Dog Hills and around the world.
 Unlike the previous series, this show contains two 11-minute stories as opposed to Clubhouses full-length 22-minute stories.

 In the first half, Billy Beagle commentates on Mickey and his friends' races whether the race is in Hot Dog Hills or somewhere else around the world.
 In the second half, Minnie and Daisy work as the Happy Helpers alongside Cuckoo-Loca (from Minnie's Bow-Toons) where they help out different residents of Hot Dog Hills.
 Minnie and Daisy use the Turnstyler located in the office and the Happy Helper Van to assume the clothes associated with their jobs that they are hired to help out on.

-In Season 2, the Roadster Racers get their roadsters modified by Ludwig Von Drake so they can become Super-charged.
+In Season 2, the Roadster Racers get their roadsters modified by Ludwig Von Drake so that they can become Super-charged.
 The theme song was also altered near the end for the Super-charged part.

 In Season 3, Mickey builds a mixed-up motor lab that mixes up and transforms cars.
 In between segments and before the credits, the show starts to use a remix of the classic "Hot Dog" song originally written and performed by They Might Be Giants for Mickey Mouse Clubhouse.